 Anemia in KT needs to be carefully investigated and appropriately treated.
 An increasing body of evidence indicates that the presence of anemia, particularly when severe, may be associated with adverse effects on graft function and patient health.
-Upon correction of a treatable cause, iron administration and ESA use comprise the mainstay of treatment for late PTA.
-Correction of anemia in KTR by iron/ESA is usually well tolerated and of potential clinical benefit.
+After correction of a treatable cause, iron administration and ESA use comprise the mainstay of treatment for late PTA.
+Correction of anemia in KTR by iron or ESA is usually well tolerated and has potential clinical benefit.
 HIF-PH inhibitors may represent a further therapeutic approach in the near future.
-Several factors remain to be established, however, including target Hb level, proper iron therapy, and the safe use of ESAs.
-Resolving such issues will improve management of the anemic status occurring in kidney transplant patients.
+However, several factors remain to be established, such as Hb target levels, proper iron therapy, and the safe use of ESAs.
+Resolving such issues will improve management of the anemic occurring in kidney transplant patients.